davidleger95/davejs/content/blog/components-in-framer-x.md

 ---
+draft: false
 date: 2019-08-07T22:54:21Z
 tags:
   - framer
   - design
   - js
   - react
   - tutorial
 title: Creating Interactive Code Components in Framer X
+description:
-description: Learn how to create interactive components with React and use them to build better prototypes.
+  Learn how to create interactive components with React and use them to build better prototypes.
 heroImage:
   img: "../assets/Screen Shot 2019-11-16 at 8.03.17 PM.png"
   alt: Password field
 shareImage: "../assets/Screen Shot 2019-11-16 at 8.03.17 PM.png"
 ---

 For designers, code can be intimidating—it requires a lot of time and effort to learn.
 However, learning how to code in React can be a really powerful tool for designers because it allows you to build complex, interactive elements.
 In this post, we'll be exploring the benefits of highly interactive prototypes and how to build a simple interactive code component with React in Framer X.